“Leadership and learning are indispensable to each other” John F Kennedy

 During the course you will lead a setting-wide change programme designed to improve pupils’ progress and attainment.
 You will present your plan to your governing body prior to implementation, and submit a 4,500 word written account covering the initiation, implementation and evaluation of the project.

 You will also undertake a placement in another school, lasting at least nine days.
-Real Group will work with you to arrange this placement.
+Real Training will work with you to arrange this placement.
 You will identify the placement school’s current or projected resource and capability challenges and design an action plan to address these.
 You will present your plan to the placement school’s governing body for feedback, and submit a 2,500 word written account of the project.

 How is the course delivered?